The Swiss army knife design strategy

-Despite what would otherwise seem to be a pretty reasonable request, this problem circled around numerous metalworking shops and factories for a few months.
-One issue was that being in the middle of the war, securing a constant metal supply was not realistic for many factories who did not have reliable supply lines already in place.
+Despite a reasonable request, this problem circled around numerous metalworking shops and factories for a few months.
+One issue was war.
+Securing a constant metal supply was not realistic for factories who did not have reliable supply lines already in place.
 A second issue was that few factories had the tools and manpower needed to meet the sheer volume of product required by the Swiss government.

-Eventually however, the issue was settled by a kitchen cutlery factory owned and operated by Karl Elsener in the late 1880s.
-The model he created – the Modell 1890 – applied an innovative pivoting mechanism that allowed a knife, can opener, reamer, and screwdriver to be folded up into a compact shape and size.
+Eventually, the issue was settled by a kitchen cutlery factory owned and operated by Karl Elsener in the late 1880s.
+The model he created – the Modell 1890 – applied an innovative pivoting mechanism.
+It allowed a knife, can opener, reamer, and screwdriver to be folded up into a compact shape and size.
 Although simple in design, this multi-tool exceeded each of the requisite design criteria.
-Interestingly however, the bright red, plastic handles and white cross that we associate with the “Swiss Army knife” would not come for several more years – after a Belgian chemist named Leo Baekeland introduced the world’s first fully synthetic thermoset (i.e., Bakelite) in the early 1900’s.
+Interestingly, the red, plastic handles and white cross we associate with the “Swiss Army knife” would not come for several more years.

 130 years and 67 models later

-An important thing to remember about the original Swiss Army knife’s design – and the 67 model designs that came afterwards – is that the goal wasn’t to create the best knife, or the best can opener, or the best screwdriver.
+An important thing to remember about the original Swiss Army knife’s design is that the goal wasn’t to create the best knife, or the best can opener, or the best screwdriver.
 The intention was simply to create a product that had a knife, had a can opener, and had a screwdriver.
 The question of efficacy and ease of use were never design considerations.
 Or, more accurately, they were not primary design considerations.

-When you stop to consider the alternatives soldiers would have access to, it didn’t matter if it took them 5 minutes to open a can of food.
+Considering the alternatives, soldiers did not care if it took them 5 minutes to open a can of food.
 The tool allowed them to eat.
 It didn’t matter if the screwdriver was hard to manage with near-frozen fingertips.
 The tool allowed them to fix their weapon.
 Yes, it probably would have been better to have access to a tool that was faster and easier to use.
 But not if the user had to make sacrifices elsewhere.

 Tradeoffs are a fundamental component of the Swiss Army knife design approach.
-Do I design a product that is crammed-full of function – albeit, at the risk of the end-user needing to invest more time and effort to achieve their goal?
-Or, do I design a product that is limited in function, but does one task (or core set of tasks) very well?
-That is, allows the user to reach their result faster, with less effort, and with greater consistently from one attempt to the next.
+Do I design a product that is crammed-full of function?
+Or, do I design a product that is limited in function, but does one task very well?
+That is, allows the user to reach their result faster, with less effort, and with greater

 The following design approaches dissect the Swiss Army knife approach into smaller segments to analyze specific strengths and weaknesses.